 – nobody ever uses those vouchers

 Well, there’s no catch.
 Money off vouchers and FREE drinks vouchers really work and I have used them a lot.
+All you need to do is check all the details and work out how to use them to your benefit.
+If you doubt these coupons, you need to think again.
+For example, look at this one linked here, it is a perfect example of how to save money and grab yourself a bargain!
 I have had FREE meals, FREE drinks and even free trips before, all legitimate.
 Here are some examples of easy places and ways I’ve got free drinks, snacks and services on my travels:

 – Become a member of something and get a FREE drink/money off voucher.
 No obligation to buy, just filling in a few forms.
 OK lazy people won’t bother, but it’s FREE Stuff.
 This company in Australia still do it: Publife Card (just for example – sign up and immediately get a $10 drinks voucher).